adapter-hub/website/posts/2023/11/introducing-adapters.md

 ![](/static/images/composition.png "Composition Blocks")

 While the modularity and composability aspect of adapters have seen increasing interest in research, existing open-source libraries (Mangrulkar et al., 2022; Hu et al., 2023a) have largely overlooked these aspects.
 Adapters makes adapter compositions a central and accessible part of working with adapters by enabling the definition of complex, composed adapter setups.
 We define a set of simple composition blocks that each capture a specific method of aggregating the functionality of multiple adapters.
 Each composition block class takes a sequence of adapter identifiers plus optional configuration as arguments.
 The defined adapter setup is then parsed at runtime by Adapters to allow for dynamic switching between adapters per forward pass.
-Above the different composition blocks are illustrated.
+Above, the different composition blocks are illustrated.
 A composition could look as follows:

 ```python
 config = "mam" # mix-and-match adapters